fedspendingtransparency/usaspending-website/README.md

 ### Configuration
 _Alter configuration to non-default values by changing environment variable values._

-Several `npm` scripts including webpack bundling of static USAspending website artifacts require environment variables to be defined at script-time, so that their values can be used in script logic or injected into static artifacts.
+Our application makes use of of certain environment varialbes.
 The important ones are listed below along with their default values:

 | ENV VAR           | DEFAULT VALUE (if not set)       | PURPOSE
 |-------------------|----------------------------------|----------------------------------------------------|